Shoreham by Sea Personal Injury Solicitors – No Win No Fee Claims

 Serious injury claims

 When people make a claim, one of the first things done is to organise an assessment of their injuries.
 This helps to establish how serious they are and assess how much compensation they could be awarded.
 The more serious the injury, the higher that settlement may be.
-Whilst there is not currently a legal definition of what a serious injury may be, injuries which cause serious and very long term consequences for the victim and those around them are considered serious.
+Whilst there is no legal definition of what a serious injury may be, injuries that cause serious and very long term consequences for the victim and those around them are considered serious.

 Examples of what could be considered a serious injury could be;

-- The loss of part or a whole limb,
+- The loss of part of or a whole limb,

 - Paralysis through part of a limb, a whole limb, part of your body, or your whole body,